umasreeakula/website_funnel_analysis/README.md

 - In contrast, mobile users initially showed a high conversion rate of approximately 80% in the first two months, but this dropped significantly to around 20% in March and April.
 - Mobile users also had a better conversion rate from search to payment, approximately 20%, compared to desktop users, who saw a decline from 15% in the first two months to 4% in the next two.
 - In the payment-to-confirmation stage, mobile users slightly outperformed desktop users.

+### Recommendations:
+-> A comprehensive website audit will help analyse the website's performance metrics to understand the issues encountered.
+Investigate events around March 1st.
+- Have there been any updates or changes to how users access the website via mobile?
+- Did these mobile-specific changes create friction or confusion for website users?
+- Did these affect the page load time or server response time?
+How about overall website speed?

+-> Watch session recordings, if possible, to understand how users failed to interact or progress around March 1st.
+Compare it with those who've progressed and interacted to understand differences in user journeys.
+- Review elements used to navigate from one page to another.
+Are the page elements confusing/distracting?
+Is any unusual behaviour indicating broken page elements?
+Are the CTAs (call-to-action) clear?

+-> Regularly compare the desktop and mobile versions of the website to ensure prominent elements are well placed.
+- How far down the page do the users scroll?
+- Where do desktop users click their mouse?
+Where do mobile users tap?
+- Time spent viewing.

+-> Setting up automated weekly monitoring to track conversion rates and other KPIs can help analyse and identify dips or spikes regularly.

+-> Gather feedback from users frequently to gather insights.
+- Include on-page surveys, feedback forms and open-ended feedback to perceive users' understanding of the website.
+- Conducting usability testing can help understand the issues encountered, pain points and solutions users would like to see.

+-> Send out automated and personalised email reminders for users who have abandoned their shopping carts.
+- Offer incentives or discounts to encourage purchase completion.
+- Review email campaigns and iterate on the content based on engagement and conversion rates.

+-> Clear communication and messaging of the value proposition and unique selling proposition can help visitors and users tolerate inconsistencies and imperfections in the user experience.
+- Inclusion of customer testimonials and reviews can help build trust.
+- Conducting market research and understanding market trends can help refine and evolve the value proposition to meet customers' needs.

+ #### Notes:
+ In this project, users and sessions are used interchangeably, despite their differing definitions in the real world.
+The assumption is that each user ID represents a user accessing the website only once, resulting in only one session per user.